 From its inception, St. Anne’s has focused its Sunday worship services on the Eucharist.
-We hold two Sunday services with Eucharist each week—at 8:30 a.m. and 11 a.m. (unless otherwise noted).
-On Wednesday evenings at 6 p.m., we hold a mid-week service of Evening Prayer with Eucharist.
+We hold two Sunday services with Eucharist each week—at 8:00 a.m. and 11 a.m. (unless otherwise noted).
+Between the two services we also have a Children’s Chapel service at 9:35 a.m..
+We gather in the narthex for this service.
+On Wednesday evenings at 6 p.m., we hold a mid-week Celtic Eucharist service.
 We create special services throughout the year based on the liturgical season and other celebrations.
 Regardless of the format the services, all are welcome at the table to receive communion.

 Our services follow Rite II in The Book of Common Prayer.
 We sing hymns from the 1982 Hymnal as well as the African-American hymnal, LEVAS (Lift Every Voice and Sing).